 The Workflow Settings page is the command center for each Workflow.
-From here, you can access all the settings, actions, and tools you need to manage a Workflow.
+From here, you can access all the settings you need to manage a Workflow.

 The Workflow Settings screen has expandable categories for different parts of a Workflow.
 Select to expand a section and make changes.